So what is dog agility?

 Whether you aim to compete or not you still learn the same foundations and take part in the same lessons, there is absolutely no pressure either way but you have to learn safely and it's all about the partnership that you develop and the fun that you have together!

 If you do not want to compete, there is still no reason why you cannot train your dog, however, be aware that a lot of handlers started out doing it just for fun!
-Here at Beancroft Agility and Hoopers many dog and handler partnerships choose not to compete although there are some that compete at high levels across the country.
+Here at Beancroft many dog and handler partnerships choose not to compete although there are some that compete at high levels across the country.

 After a series of foundation flatwork lessons where together you learn the basics on the ground and with all of the hoopers equipment, chasing and rewarding and building the bond you already have, you move on to the series of lessons where these skills are put together and you can begin to complete more complex and longer sequences of obstacles.
 For those who wish to work in agility we will now go on to introduce the equipmnt specific to that too, once the flatwork is strong.